vrothberg/fedora-bootc-pi/README.md

 ## Flashing an SD Card

 For flashing the disk image to an SD card you may use the official Raspberry Pi [Imager](https://www.raspberrypi.com/software/) tool.
-There are some additional steps required after flashing the disk, which are explained in a [great blog post by Ben Breard](https://mrguitar.net/?p=2605).

 ![screenshot](screenshots/imager.png)

+## Firmware

+We are almost done.
+The last step is to fiddle with some firmware files, which are explained in a [great blog post by Ben Breard](https://mrguitar.net/?p=2605).
+To download the files, just run `make firmware` and then copy the files onto your SD card as explained by Ben.
+Note you may not be able to mount the SD card anymore on Mac OS.